Arawn-Davies/Chocolate/README.md

-# Chocolate
+# Chocolate OS

-##Welcome to Chocolate, a new operating system created using the Cosmos Operating System toolkit.
+##Welcome to Chocolate OS, a new operating system created using the Cosmos Operating System toolkit.

 ###FAQ